Functional instrumental variable regression with an application to estimating the impact of immigration on native wages: Introduction

-This paper studies in depth the asymptotic properties of the proposed estimator.
-It is first shown that, under some mild conditions on the data generating process of $\{y_t,x_t,z_t\}_{t\geq1}$, the FIVE achieves the weak (convergence in probability) and strong (almost sure convergence) consistencies as long as the regularization parameter, which is introduced for a rank-regularized inverse of a certain sample operator used to construct the FIVE, decays to zero at an appropriate rate.
+This paper studies in depth the asymptotic properties of the proposed estimators.
+It is first shown that, under some mild conditions on the data generating process of $\{y_t,x_t,z_t\}_{t\geq1}$, the FIVE achieves the weak (convergence in probability) and strong (almost sure convergence) consistencies as long as the regularization parameter, which is introduced for a rank-regularized inverse of a certain sample operator used to construct the estimator, decays to zero at an appropriate rate.
 We then establish more detailed asymptotic properties of the FIVE under some nonrestrictive assumptions on the eigenstructure of the cross-covariance operator of the explanatory variable $x_t$ and the IV $z_t$.
 By doing so, we can see how the cross-covariance structure of $x_t$ and $z_t$ and the choice of the regularization parameter affect the convergence of the FIVE toward its true counterpart.
-In addition to these results, we also show that the FIVE is asymptotically normal in a pointwise sense if it is centered at a certain operator that is slightly biased from the true parameter of interest; moreover, if certain additional conditions are satisfied, such a bias becomes asymptotically negligible and thus, in this case, the FIVE centered at the true parameter becomes asymptotically normal.
-The asymptotic normality results given in this paper are quite different from similar results given in a finite dimensional setting in the sense that the convergence rate is (i) possibly random and (ii) not uniformly given over the entire Hilbert space on which our estimators are defined.
-This result implies that the proposed estimators do not weakly converge to any elements in the usual operator topology, which is similar to what \cite{Mas2007} earlier found in the context of functional autoregressive (AR) models of order 1.
+In addition to these results, we show that the FIVE is asymptotically normal in a pointwise sense if it is centered at a certain operator that is slightly biased from the true parameter of interest; moreover, if certain additional conditions are satisfied, such a bias becomes asymptotically negligible and thus, in this case, the FIVE centered at the true parameter becomes asymptotically normal.
+The asymptotic normality results given in this paper are quite different from similar results given in a finite dimensional setting in the sense that the convergence rate is (i) possibly random and (ii) not uniformly given over the entire Hilbert space on which our estimator is defined.
+This result implies that the proposed estimator does not weakly converge to any elements in the usual operator topology, which \commRV{generalizes} what \cite{Mas2007} earlier found in the context of functional autoregressive (AR) models of order 1.
+Based on our study of the FIVE, we also propose a different but closely related estimator, called the functional two-stage least square estimator (F2SLSE) and obtain its asymptotic properties in a similar manner.
+We discuss how our estimators and their asymptotic properties can be used to implement usual statistical inference on the parameter of interest.